jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

     * Now, in the ``Data Views`` window, expand the Map #1 list, so that you can see the individual layers.
-Select *HighResolution_BerlinUrbanGradient.bsq* and *LandCov_BerlinUrbanGradient.shp* (hold :guilabel:`Strg` and click on layers) and drag them into Map #2.
+Select *HighResolution_BerlinUrbanGradient.bsq* and *LandCov_BerlinUrbanGradient.shp* (hold :guilabel:`Strg` and click on layers) and drag them into Map #2 (you can drag them directly into the map views or the respective menu item under ``Data Views``).
     * In the next step we link both map views, so that zoom and center are synchronized between both.
 First, click the |linkbasic|
       button in the Map #1 window.
 Now three options become selectable in Map #2: Select |linkscalecenter|, which will link both, zoomlevel and map center.